DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I refactored the code for the Testing App, and I started diving into the back-end world.
 I'm gonna use Cloud9 as an IDE for developing my first Express App.
 I'm very excited about it!

 **Thoughts:** I plan to study new topics while I keep on going with the course, and I want to commit to solving at leat one algorithm challenge per day from now on.

+### Day 79: 2018 May 20th

+**Today's Progress**: I went on with the Udacity course and I'm now tackling best practices on how to organize the code.
+I came across for the 1st time with the distinction between View and Model, and how to separate them.
+Then I started a website bookmarker app using Vanilla JS.

+**Thoughts:** It's interesting how planning the code ahead makes things faster and easier at a later stage.
+I should go through my old repos and reorganize them.